MuntasirSZN/dotfiles/neovim/.config/nvim/README.md

 git clone https://github.com/MuntasirSZN/dotfiles
 ```

-2. If you have any configurations present, move it into backup.
+2. If you have any configurations present, move it into back up.

 ```sh
 mv ~/.config/nvim ~/.config/nvim.bak